 Alongside these model-building considerations, Swampland conjectures impose universal consistency conditions required of any effective field theory to be compatible with quantum gravity.
-The Weak Gravity Conjecture demands the existence of super-extremal states to prevent the formation of stable black hole remnants \cite {ArkaniHamed:2007gg,Ooguri:2016pdq}, while the non-supersymmetric AdS instability conjecture forbids any strictly stable AdS vacua as they must decay either through brane nucleation partially or field-theoretic processes \cite{Ooguri:2016pdq}.
-These ideas have recently been applied to circle compactifications of the Standard Model, yielding constraints on the masses of light particles through quantum-vacuum induced AdS$ _{3}$ dynamics \cite {ArkaniHamed:2007gg,Ibanez:2017kvh,Castellano:2023}.
-Moreover, recent progress in 3D gravity and higher spin theories has sharpened our understanding of the relevance of Swampland constraints to lower dimensional effective theories.
-This includes the demonstration of a finite 3D higher-spin gravity landscape and the full classification of AdS$_3$ gauge sectors~\cite{sammani2024finiteness,sammani2023higher}, the construction of new black-hole solutions in E6-extended 3D gravity~\cite{sammani2025black}, recent progress on the asymptotic and minimal Weak Gravity Conjecture in M-theory compactifications~\cite{charkaoui2024asymptotic,charkaoui2025minimal}, and the formulation of the higher-spin swampland conjecture for massive AdS$_3$ gravity~\cite{sammani2025higher}.
+The Weak Gravity Conjecture demands the existence of super-extremal states to prevent the formation of stable black hole remnants \cite {ArkaniHamed:2007gg,Ooguri:2016pdq}, while the non-supersymmetric AdS instability conjecture states that non-supersymmetric AdS vacua should not be exactly stable in a consistent theory of quantum gravity \cite{Ooguri:2016pdq}.
+These ideas have recently been applied to circle compactifications of the Standard Model, yielding constraints on the masses of light particles through quantum-vacuum-induced AdS$_{3}$ dynamics \cite {ArkaniHamed:2007gg,Ibanez:2017kvh,Castellano:2023}.
+Moreover, recent progress in 3D gravity and higher-spin theories has sharpened our understanding of the relevance of Swampland constraints to lower-dimensional effective theories.
+This includes the demonstration of a finite 3D higher-spin gravity landscape and the full classification of AdS$_3$ gauge sectors \cite{sammani2024finiteness,sammani2023higher}, the construction of new black-hole solutions in E6-extended 3D gravity \cite{sammani2025black}, recent progress on the asymptotic and minimal Weak Gravity Conjecture in M-theory compactifications \cite{charkaoui2024asymptotic,charkaoui2025minimal}, and the formulation of the higher-spin swampland conjecture for massive AdS$_3$ gravity \cite{sammani2025higher}.